Chhipa Welfare Association: Ambulances

-Palna
+Chhipa Jhoola

 The association provides a means for people who are unable to care for their newborn children to give them up for adoption, as an alternative to abandoning the child, and to lessen the risk of infanticide.
 The ambulance centers include a palna (lit. "cradle") where people can leave their babies; the Chhipa Association can then arrange for the infant to be adopted.

 Social worker Ramzan Chhipa is the first legal guardian until after a married childless couple is handed the infant for adoption.
 Chhipa Welfare Association maintains the complete record and the legality of all such unwanted children that are placed in Chhipa Jhoola.
 After the married childless couple has been selected, the child is then handed over to them in a simple adoption ceremony at the Chhipa Head Office.
 After that social worker Ramzan Chhipa regularly visits the homes of the adopting parents and monitors the well-being and upbringing of the adopted child.